todorgrigorov/baby-cam/README.md

 ### Production Deployment

-1. Ensure HTTPS is configured
+1. Ensure HTTPS is configured -- `.pem` certificates
 2. Configure appropriate TURN servers for WebRTC
 3. Set the `PORT` environment variable
 4. Consider using a process manager like PM2